omar5hahid/omar5hahid/README.md

 - Monitor and secure systems using Prometheus and Grafana
 - Build responsive frontends and scalable backends

-## Currently Working On
-- Enhancing observability and AI-driven DevOps automation
-- Preparing for the **Hashicorp Certified Terraform Associate** certification

 ### Tech Stack

 **Cloud & Infrastructure:**